mpingleton/sac-mydorms-docs/api_routes/register.md

 ### Headers

-Authorization: Bearer ${jwtAccessToken}

-Content-Type: application/json
+- Content-Type: application/json

 ### Body

 JSON object containing keys:

-"username": A string between 3 and 60 characters long containing the username of the new account.
+- "username": A string between 3 and 60 characters long containing the username of the new account.

-"password": A string containing the password to assign to the new account.
+- "password": A string containing the password to assign to the new account.

-"code": A string containing the registration code needed to create the account.
+- "code": A string containing the registration code needed to create the account.

 ## Output